VIRTUAL SUNDAY SERVICES VIA ZOOM. DETAILS BELOW.

-In the last few years, LUUF has embarked on a plan to refurbish parts of the Parish House and improve the grounds.
+LUUF has an ongoing plan to refurbish the Parish House and improve the grounds.
 Projects such as revealing and repairing the hardwood floor in the Sanctuary, correcting the drainage so the the walled garden is available for use throughout the seasons, and creating an organic garden that contributed an amazing amount of healthy food to the Wayne Food Pantry, are just some of the steps undertaken to both protect the historical nature of the Parish House, and continue its tradition of being part of a caring community.
 The Parish House can boast a long history as a center for peace, justice and philanthropy.
 Lakeland Unitarian Universalist Fellowship is thankful to call it home and have the chance to continue that tradition.